 FT.
 PIERCE, FL. - On Tuesday morning, the future for Ft.
 Pierce and St. Lucie County got even brighter.
 With a few signatures and handshakes all around, a new era at the Port of Ft.
 Pierce was ushered in.
 After a nearly year-long process, the County and Derecktor Shipyards signed a long-term agreement for the development and operation of a megayacht maintenance, repair and refit facility at the Port.

 Vessel hauling will be accomplished through both a mobile lift and a drydock, giving DFP tremendous flexibility in the range of yachts it can handle.
-The lift is anticipated to have a 1500 ton capacity, making it the largest in the world.
+The lift is anticipated to have a 1,500 ton capacity, making it the largest in the world.
 This, combined with the advantages of the site, will make DFP the one U.S. yard fully capable of handling the international mega sail fleet.
-Plans are for the lift to be up and running by fall of 2020.
-The drydock, which will go into operation after the lift, is projected to be able to accommodate vessels up to 4000 tons, meaning all but a handful of the world’s largest yachts can be serviced.
+The drydock is projected to accommodate vessels up to 5,000 tons, meaning all but a handful of the world’s largest yachts can be serviced.

 “This is a big day in the history of our company”, said Paul Derecktor, President of Derecktor Shipyards, after the signing.
 “This yard lets us bring in a whole new range of boats.
 It’s a new market for us and, in large part, a new market for the U.S. We see great things ahead for Derecktor, for Ft.
 Pierce and for the people of St. Lucie County.”